barchart/alerting-service-public/docs/content/quick_start.md

 * What is a ```Target```?
 * What is a ```Publisher```?

-Refer to the [Key Concepts: Defining Alerts](/content/concepts/defining_alerts) section for an in-depth discussion of these objects.
+Refer to [Key Concepts: Composing Alerts](/content/concepts/composing_alerts) for an in-depth discussion of these objects.

 ## Creating an Alert